garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 5 Routing.md

 1. Before your constructor, declare a `RouteTask` field and a `RouteParameters` field:

     ```
-    private final RouteTask routeTask;
+    private RouteTask routeTask;
-    private final RouteParameters routeParameters;
+    private RouteParameters routeParameters;
     ```

-1. In your constructor, instantiate the `RouteTask`, set its ArcGIS Online username and password, and get the `RouteParameters` from the `RouteTask`.
+1. In your constructor, create and start a new thread.
+In this thread, instantiate the `RouteTask`, set its ArcGIS Online username and password, and get the `RouteParameters` from the `RouteTask`.
 But instantiate them in such a way that if getting the `RouteParameters` fails, both the `RouteTask` and the `RouteParameters` are set to `null`, as a signal to the rest of the code that routing is not available. _Note: in this exercise, we're naïvely hard-coding our username and password.
 Don't do that!
 It is too easy for someone to decompile your code.
 There are at least three better options: use an OAuth 2.0 user login, use an OAuth 2.0 app login, or challenge the user for credentials.
 For now, since the exercise is about routing and not security, just hard-code the username and password._ Here is the code to add to your constructor:

     ```
+    new Thread(() -> {
         RouteTask theRouteTask = new RouteTask("http://route.arcgis.com/arcgis/rest/services/World/Route/NAServer/Route_World");
         // Don't share this code without removing plain text username and password!!!
-    theRouteTask.setCredential(new UserCredential("theUsername", "thePassword"));
+        theRouteTask.setCredential(new UserCredential("myUsername", "myPassword"));
         RouteParameters theRouteParameters = null;
         try {
             theRouteParameters = (RouteParameters) theRouteTask.createDefaultParametersAsync().get();
         } catch (InterruptedException | ExecutionException ex) {
             Logger.getLogger(WorkshopApp.class.getName()).log(Level.SEVERE, null, ex);
             theRouteTask = null;
         }
         routeTask = theRouteTask;
         routeParameters = theRouteParameters;
+    }).start();
     ```

-1. In your constructor, after setting `routeTask` and `routeParameters`, if getting the `RouteParameters` succeeded (i.e. if `routeParameters` is not `null`), set some of the parameters.
+1. In your new thread, after setting `routeTask` and `routeParameters`, if getting the `RouteParameters` succeeded (i.e. if `routeParameters` is not `null`), set some of the parameters.
 We don't need route directions or stops (we already have the stops), but we do need routes.
 If the `RouteParameters` object is null, disable the routing toggle button because routing is not available:

     ```
     if (null != routeParameters) {